 The adequacy of the system of governance is considered by the Board on a regular basis.
 This process considers both changes and recommendations made during the year (such as through Company Secretary or Internal Audit, Risk Management and Compliance reporting) and any advice provided based on regulatory change.
-The Company's system of governance is considered to be appropriate given the nature, scale and complexity of the risks inherent in its business.
+In light of the envisaged plan to further strengthen corporate substance of HSA so as to ensure effective decision-making and allow for the proper supervision of the company the Company's system of governance is considered to be appropriate given the nature, scale and complexity of the risks inherent in its business.